dmcarrington/bitwatch/README.md

 Once complete, connect to the watch access point, copy the signed transaction, reconnect to your regular wifi, and paste the signed transaction hex into a Bitcoin transaction broadcast website, e.g. https://blockstream.info/tx/push

 ### Export ZPUB
 The ZPUB of the wallet allows Electrum (or any other watch-only wallet) track the current value held in the wallet, and generate unsigned transactions.
 The ZPUB will be displayed as a QR code and written as text form to SPIFFS, accessible via the local access point.
+This file can then be imported into your wallet software e.g. Electrum from where you can receive transactions and create a PSBT for signing on your watch.

 ### Show seed
 Shows the seed words to allow recovery of the wallet.